Troubleshooting and Frequently Asked Questions (FAQs)

 Yes, if you know that a student has rushed through a test or if you believe the student has not taken it seriously.

-If the student takes another test before midnight on the same day as the test you do not want to count, only the retest data will appear on most reports.
+If the student takes another test before midnight on the same day as the test you do not want to count, only the retest will appear on reports that show the student's most recent test.
+The earlier test will still be available on reports like the Test Record Report or other reports that show all tests taken (except for tests that have been deactivated).

 If the student tests after midnight of the day of the test you do not want to count, the retest is treated as a separate test.